rust-lang/book/src/ch17-02-concurrency-with-async.md

 meaning it checks each future equally often, alternating between them, and never lets one race ahead if the other is ready.
 With threads, the operating system decides which thread to check and how long to let it run.
-With async Rust, the runtime decides which future to check.
+With async Rust, the runtime decides which taks to check.
 (In practice, the details get complicated because an async runtime might use operating system threads under the hood as part of how it manages concurrency, so guaranteeing fairness can be more work for a runtime—but it is still possible!)
 Runtimes do not have to guarantee